erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 </p>

 The features that need to be determined in the Input Layer window:
-- The number of real-world data that will be passed to the input layer of the artificial neural network.
+-The number of real-world data that will be passed to the input layer of the artificial neural network.
-- Real-world input data passed to the artificial neural network must be converted to ‘ANN data types' before it can be processed by the neural network.
+-Real-world input data passed to the artificial neural network must be converted to ‘ANN data types' before it can be processed by the neural network.
-- The min and max range of the input values.
+-The min and max range of the input values.